Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 Then you can use `cat RAxML_bipartitions.Final` to print the results in the terminal, then visualize [online](http://etetoolkit.org/treeview/) or with any local software you choose (e.g. MEGA, FigTree)

+Alternatively, you could use IQtree2 (you will need to install it first in session 4). `-m MFP` is automatic model selection; `-B 100` means 100 bootstraps; `-T 4` means using 4 threads/CPUs.

+`iqtree2 -s MultipleSequenceAlignment.fasta -m MFP -B 1000 -T 4`

+view the consensus tree in file `MultipleSequenceAlignment.fasta.contree`

 ----

 ## 4. Software Installation